-Intelsat 37e, the fifth satellite in the Intelsat Epic^{NG} fleet, was successfully launched on September 29, 2017.
-The all-digital Intelsat 37e is the first high-throughput satellite ("HTS") to offer full, high-resolution interconnectivity between C-, Ku- and Ka- bands, delivering additional services and improved throughput to support enterprise, broadband, government and mobility applications in the Americas, Africa and Europe.
+Intelsat 37e, the fifth satellite in the Intelsat Epic^{NG} fleet, was successfully launched in September 2017.
+The all-digital Intelsat 37e is the first HTS to offer full, high-resolution interconnectivity between C-, Ku- and Ka- bands, delivering additional services and improved throughput to support enterprise, broadband, government and mobility applications in the Americas, Africa and Europe.
 Intelsat 37e entered into service in March 2018.

 Intelsat 33e is the second of six HTS satellites within our Intelsat Epic^{NG} platform, featuring high-performance spot beams and an advanced digital payload.
 Due to a malfunction in the primary thruster for orbit raising, Intelsat 33e arrived at its 60°E orbital location in December 2016 and entered into service in late January 2017.
 In addition, in February 2017, measurements indicated higher than expected fuel use while performing stationkeeping maneuvers.
 There is no evidence of any impact to the communications payload.
 A Failure Review Board was established to determine the cause of the primary thruster failure and a separate team to investigate the fuel use anomaly, and the final investigation reports were issued in the second quarter of 2018.
 We filed a loss claim in March 2017 with our insurers relating to the loss of life for approximately \$78 million.
-The claim is still in process.
-We have received approximately \$55.5 million in cash as of June 30, 2018, and have filed for arbitration with respect to our claims against certain insurers.
+We previously received payment of approximately \$55.5 million from certain insurers and filed arbitration claims against the remaining insurers for the additional \$22 million.
+During the third quarter of 2018, the arbitration claims were settled with all but one insurer.
+We expect to receive settlement payments in the fourth quarter of 2018 and continue arbitration with the remaining insurer.
 Intelsat 33e is fully operational, delivering commercial-grade services for enterprise, fixed and mobile network operators, aeronautical and maritime mobility service providers, and for government customers in the Africa, Europe, Middle East and Asia regions.